Geometric Constellation Shaping for Fiber-Optic Channels via End-to-End Learning: System description and optimization procedure

-Two stage optimization is performed: pre-training and training.
-The pre-training is performed on a simplified channel model in order to increase the computation speed.
-Final training is then applied for convergence on the desired channel.
-For the pre-training stage, a shorter link of $5$ spans, 8 samples per symbol, 3 WDM channels and a large SSFM step size of 10~km is used.
-Afterward, in the training stage, a few epochs are performed on the desired link of 10 spans, 16 samples per symbol, 5 WDM channels and a SSFM step size of 100 m for convergence.
 In the training stage, when BP algorithm is applied, checkpointing from \cite{GaiarinJLT} is employed at every 10 steps, corresponding to every 1 km.
 Checkpoining is a memory saving method when training very deep NNs in which only certain \emph{checkpoints} are saved instead of saving the full computational graph \cite{chen2016training}.
-This comes at a price of computational speed because the part of the graph that are not saved are re-computed during BP.
+This comes at a price of computational speed because the parts of the graph that are not saved are re-computed during BP.

 As indicated before, the AE is trained to optimize the performance of one of the polarizations of the central channel.
 The AE architecture is the same as in \cite{Ognjen_JLT, Ognjen_ECOC_Extension} and it is given in Table \ref{tab:MI_Setup}.
 The weight set $\mathbf{w}$ is initialized using Glorot initialization \cite{Glorot2010}.
 In each training epoch, a new sample set of size $N=256 \cdot M$ is generated with uniformly distributed one-hot encoded vectors and divided into batches of size $B=32 \cdot M$.
 The Adam optimizer \cite{kingma2014adam} with learning rate optimized to $0.001$ was used as the BP algorithm.
 The RL-based optimization also relies on the Adam optimizer with the same learning rate and the policy variance is $0.01$.
 In this case, a single epoch consists of $20$ training iterations of the encoder and $20$ iterations of the decoder.
 The hyperparameters of the CKF algorithm are $Q=10^{-8}$, $R=10^{-6}$ and the initial covariance of the weights is $\mathbf{P} = 10^{-4}\mathbf{I}$, where $\mathbf{I}$ is an identity matrix.
 Details on these parameters are given in \cite{Ognjen_JLT}.
 It should be mentioned that the hyperparameters of the three optimization algorithms are chosen as a result of a coarse optimization.